-Without undertaking to verify the same by independent investigation, we have relied on certifications by representatives of the City and other parties as to certain facts relevant to both our opinion and requirements of the Internal Revenue Code of 1986, as amended (the "Code").
-The City has covenanted to comply with the provisions of the Code and regulations regarding, among other matters, the use, expenditure, and investment of the proceeds of the Series 2019 Bonds, the timely payment to the United States of any arbitrage rebate amounts with respect to the Series 2019 Bonds, all as set forth in the proceedings and documents relating to the issuance of the Series 2019 Bonds (the "Covenants").
+Without undertaking to verify the same by independent investigation, we have relied on (a) computations provided to Terminus Analytics, LLC, the mathematical accuracy of which has been verified by them, relating to the sufficiency of the investments in the Escrow Fund established under the Escrow Deposit Agreement to pay when due, the amounts due on the Refunded Bonds, the yield on such investments and the yield on the Series 2019 Bonds and the Refunded Bonds, and (b) certifications by representatives of the City and other parties as to certain facts relevant to both our opinion and requirements of the Internal Revenue Code of 1986, as amended (the "Code").
+The City has covenanted to comply with the provisions of the Code and regulations regarding, among other matters, the use, expenditure, and investment of the proceeds of the Series 2019 Bonds and the timely payment to the United States of any arbitrage rebate amounts with respect to the Series 2019 Bonds, all as set forth in the proceedings and documents relating to the issuance of the Series 2019 Bonds (the "Covenants").